-Yes, it’s a chain, but one that really did start in the blue collar suburb of Villa Park back in the 1950s, and turns out real-deal dogs to this day.
+Yes, it’s a chain, but one that really did start in the blue-collar suburb of Villa Park back in the 1950s, and that turns out real-deal dogs to this day.

-You’d expect one of the last-surviving, workingman’s greasy spoons Downtown to make a good, classic Chicago dog (the kind with pickle, tomatoes, sport pepper, etc.), and they do.
+You’d expect one of the last surviving workingman’s greasy spoons Downtown to make a good, classic Chicago dog (the kind with pickle, tomatoes, sport pepper, etc.), and it does!